synfron/ReshaperForBurp/Readme.md

 Save File - Save text to a file

+Send Message - Send a separate WebSocket message

+Send Request - Send a separate HTTP request

+Send To - Send data to other Burp tools or the system's default browser

 Set Encoding - Set the encoding used to read and write bytes of the HTTP request or response body, or WebSocket message

 Set Event Direction - Change whether to send a request or to send a response at the end of processing